kanjamad/wdi-fundamentals-memorygame/README.md

 * Style the nav bar in a way that lets users know when they are hovering over a clickable item.

 ## Intro to JavaScript
+will implement knowledge of booleans, conditionals, and arrays to help with the task of storing cards and creating your game's logic.